-The GliderGloves Winter Style offers sleek, understated styling with top marks in conductivity, warmth and dexterity.
-They are a knitted glove with a lining that helps maintain their warmth while remaining accurate for typing and surprisingly not bulky.
-The rubberized texture runs across the entire palm of the glove and up the fingers to the last knuckle, increasing grip.
+The GliderGloves touchscreen gloves offer sleek, understated styling paired with excellent scores in conductivity, dexterity, and warmth.
+This knitted glove's lining manages to maintain hand warmth without feeling bulky, while still retaining its touch accuracy for typing.
+The rubberized texture runs across the entire palm of the glove and up the fingers to the last knuckle, increasing overall hand grip.

-Even before considering its low price, the performance of the Achiou Winter Knit Gloves is impressive whether or not you are considering the price.
-They are among the least expensive we tested.
-The rubberized texture extends through all of the fingers and covers the entire palm, increasing their friction.
+Even before considering its low price, the performance of the Achiou Winter Knit Gloves impressed our testers.
+They are one of the most affordable pairs of gloves we evaluated.
+Their rubberized texture extends through all of the fingers and covers the entire palm, increasing friction as well as functionality.

 Unfortunately, these gloves are not as warm as their name suggests, and the wind cut right through them.
 Wind-blocking properties are an essential feature of a good winter glove.
-That said, if you don't need a full-blown winter glove, these are a great option!
+That said, if you don't need a full-blown winter glove, these are a great option.
 We tested most touchscreen gloves in a size medium, but for these, we had to buy a size large to get a similar fit, so you may want to size up.

-If knitted gloves aren't your thing, but you are still looking for a glove that still interacts well with your phone and has good dexterity, then look no further.
-The The North Face Etip was close to being our favorite pick, it just wasn't quite warm enough.
-They were about mid-pack in the warmth test.
-So if you don't need the warmest glove, this could be the perfect pick.
+If knitted gloves aren't your thing, but you still want a dexterous glove that interacts well with your phone, we suggest checking out The North Face Etip Glove.
+This model was close to being our favorite pick, but it wasn't quite warm enough.
+They ranked around the middle of the pack in our warmth test, so if you don't need the absolute warmest glove, this could be a great choice.

-These gloves use a lot of separate panels, which increased their comfort and fit, but it did distract from the experience of using your phone for us.
-The seams on the thumbs ran across right where we liked to use on our phones.
-That surprisingly didn't affect the conductivity, but it was slightly annoying.
-We tested a size medium.
+These gloves use many separate panels, which increases their comfort and fit, but we felt it also distracted from the experience of using your phone.
+The seams on the thumbs ran across the exact spot we make contact with our phones.
+Surprisingly, this didn't affect the conductivity, but it was slightly annoying.
+We tested this pair in a size medium.

-Are you looking for something that's still stylish and functional but warmer?
-The Mujjo Knitted is the glove for you.
+The Mujjo Knitted is an excellent choice for anyone seeking a relatively warm, stylish, and functional glove.
 We thought the knitted glove with a built-in liner looked great.
-The rubberized texture covers the entire palm and all fingers making its grip secure when you need it to be.
+The rubberized texture covers the entire palm and all fingers to provide a secure grip when you need it.

-These gloves are quite a bit thicker then some of the others tested.
-This adds to their warmth but takes away slightly from their dexterity and makes them feel a bit clunky and imprecise when compared to the thinner gloves.
-At times the liner can bunch under the outer, requiring me to take off the glove to smooth out.
+These gloves are quite a bit thicker than some of the other models we tested.
+Though this adds to their warmth, it slightly diminishes their dexterity, leading them to feel a bit clunky and imprecise compared to thinner gloves.
+At times the liner bunched up under the outer, causing us to remove the glove to smooth it out.
 We tested a size large.

-The Black diamond Heavyweight Screentap gloves are a great overall option for high exertion activities in cold weather.
-They performed well across the board in our test metrics and manage to keep hands warm while still being reasonably breathable.
+The Black Diamond Heavyweight Screentap gloves are a great overall option for high exertion activities in cold weather.
+They performed well across the board in our test metrics and manage to keep hands warm while still maintaining a reasonable amount of breathability.

-The warmth of these gloves also comes with thickness.
+The warmth of these gloves also comes with some associated thickness.
 That thickness can feel a bit bulky at times, especially in the seams at the tip of the fingers.
 This is a problem shared by The North Face ETip gloves, but it is amplified here by the thicker fleece.
-We tested a size Large.
+We tested a size large.

-The ViGrace Winter Gloves have a simple, clean design and aesthetic.
-They have a rubberized texture across its palm and all its fingers.
-That mixed good dexterity makes these gloves easy to wear and use for daily tasks.
+The ViGrace Winter Gloves have a simple, clean design and stylish appeal.
+This pair features a rubberized texture across its palm and all of the fingers.
+The increase in the rubberized surface area allows these gloves to shine in daily tasks and remain comfortable.
 These gloves are fairly warm, especially compared to some of the other knitted gloves.

 On the downside, these gloves were less consistent at relaying our touch to the screen.
 The rejection rate is noticeably higher than the higher-performing gloves, especially in the thumbs.
 The thumbs rejected our input about 1 out of 5 times, which led to some frustration.
-Note that this model runs small — we tested these in a size large to get a similar fit to many other size medium gloves.
+Note that this model runs small — we tested these in size large to get a similar fit to many other medium-sized gloves.

 Why You Should Trust Us